Tayra: Behaviour and diet

 Tayras are diurnal animals, although occasionally active during the evening or at night.
 The social behaviour of tayras is not well understood.
 Assumed solitary, they have been seen in larger groups, presumably of mother and her larger offspring.
 They are opportunistic omnivores, hunting rodents and other small mammals, as well as birds, lizards, other reptiles, and invertebrates, and climbing trees to get fruit and honey.
 They locate prey primarily by scent, having relatively poor eyesight, and actively chase it once located, rather than stalking or using ambush tactics.

 They are expert climbers, using their long tails for balance.
 On the ground or on large horizontal tree limbs, they use a bounding gallop when moving at high speeds.
 They can also leap from treetop to treetop when pursued.
 They generally avoid water, but are capable of swimming across rivers when necessary.

 They live in hollow trees, or burrows in the ground.
 Individual animals maintain relatively large home ranges, with areas up to 24 km2 having been recorded.
 They may travel at least 6 km in a single night.

 An interesting instance of caching has been observed among tayras: a tayra will pick unripe green plantains, which are inedible, and leave them to ripen in a cache, coming back a few days later to consume the softened pulp.

+The tayra was found to be a host of an intestinal acanthocephalan parasitic worm, Pachysentis gethi.